A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: -optimal reduced-order modeling

 We need to find the DDROM belonging to $\mathcal{R}$ from Definition \ref{def_set_R}, because the Lemma \ref{lem_open} ensures that the square $\mathcal{L}_2$ error is clearly defined and differentiable on $\mathcal{R}$.
 Therefore, We don't continue to find the gradients for $\mathcal{L}_2$ \eqref{L_2 error}, but for the following $\mathcal{L}_2$-optimization problem

-Now recall some contents will be used before giving the related theorem about the gradient's explicit expression.
+Before presenting the theorem on the explicit expression of the gradient, we first recall some preliminary results.
 Firstly, we employ the reduced-order dual state $\widehat{x}_d(\mu)$, which satisfies the reduced-order dual state equation